What is a dividend reinvestment plan (DRP)?

 How does a DRP work?

-When you become a shareholder in a company or fund that offers a DRP, the company will typically reach out to you to ask whether you would like to participate in the plan.
+When you become a shareholder in a company or fund that offers a DRP, the company will typically reach out to you to ask if you would like to participate in the plan.
 Most companies that offer a DRP will also provide details of the plan on their website, where you can download a copy of the application form.
-Then it's as simple as completing the form to opt into the plan.
+Then, it's as simple as completing the form to opt into the plan.

 Partial participation means you specify how many of your shares you would like to be subject to the plan.
 The dividends received on this number of shares will be reinvested in the company, while the dividends on your remaining shares will be paid to you in cash via a direct bank deposit.